 When you spread rock salt on your concrete to melt snow and ice, the salt dissolves the snow and makes a salt water mush.
 The melting action of the salt allows water to enter the concrete.
 If the temperature then drops and the water freezes, the growing ice crystals can blast apart the concrete.

 The volume of water increases by 9 percent when it freezes within the concrete matrix.
 The pressure of the growing ice crystals can cause the surface of the concrete to fail.
 It usually spalls off.

 Freshly poured concrete is most susceptible to damage.
 Concrete placed in the late fall needs at least 30 days of drying time.
 This young concrete is still highly saturated with water.
 The water within the concrete can freeze and cause the surface to pop off.

 Be sure that is air entrained as well.
 These two things are a good defense against salt attack.
-Concrete which is ordered, placed, finished, and cured properly can resist years of contact with rock salt.
+Concrete which is ordered, placed, finished, and cured properly can resist decades of contact with rock salt.
 Concrete surface failures such as spalling can almost always be traced to workmanship errors.

 These practices dilute the amount of cement at the surface of the concrete.
 The cement is the ingredient in concrete that holds everything together.
 To resist the freeze/thaw action of water, you need to have strong concrete at or near the surface.